 Cryptocurrency is a digital form of tokens or “coins” that can be exchanged for goods and services.
 Many companies issue their own digital currency, which can be traded specifically for their goods or services.
 Blockchain is a highly secure technology that manages and records cryptographic transactions.
 There are many types of cryptocurrencies available, in fact, more than 6,700.

+Additionally, there are Gold IRA rollover companies that specialize in helping people invest in gold and other precious metals.
 You can invest in cryptocurrency in a self-directed IRA.
 When you do, your profits go directly to the tax-free IRA.
 If cryptocurrency is an asset that interests you, the good news is that you can invest in “cryptocurrencies” with your self-directed IRA (SDIRA).
 Whether you invest with your traditional or Roth IRA, your SDIRA allows you to combine a tax-advantaged strategy with a cryptocurrency investment strategy.

 Bitcoin IRAs can be an attractive investment option for those who want to avoid capital gains taxes and, at the same time, accumulate wealth.
 Without an IRA, you would be subject to capital gains taxes for regular crypto transactions.
 However, self-directed IRAs eliminate those additional costs (or at least defer them).
 Bitcoin IRAs are simply self-directed IRAs that offer access to a variety of alternative assets, such as real estate, precious metals or cryptocurrencies such as bitcoin or Ethereum.